 - Research companies before buying.
 If you want to buy shares in a company, research as much as you can about the company before making your final decision.
 It’s a good idea to read the company’s annual reports and meeting minutes to learn what’s in the pipeline, and what changes will be made that could affect their share price.

 - Consider blue-chip companies.
-This is a good strategy for people new to the share market, as blue-chip often have more stable returns, are less volatile and often pay dividends.
+This is a good strategy for people new to the share market, as blue-chip often have more stable returns, are less volatile and typically pay dividends.

 Share trading glossary – learn the key share trading terms and what they mean